Disciple Making Movement (DMM) Definitions

 Whatever you call these groups of Jesus followers, in Disciple Making Movements (DMMs), they multiply quickly and start more groups.

-The first generation group of disciples start a second generation.
-Usually more than one group is started from the first one.
-The second generation groups do the same.
+The first generation group of disciples starts a second generation.
+Usually, more than one group is started from the first one.
+The second-generation groups do the same.
 True DMMs experience multiplication growth, not simply addition growth.

-In a Disciple Making Movement, the emphasis is not on growing an ever increasingly large church, but in mutliplying small groups of disciples who make disciples.
+In a Disciple Making Movement, the emphasis is not on growing an ever increasingly large church, but on multiplying small groups of disciples who make disciples.

 - at least four generations of groups,

-- a significant overall number of groups (I like to think of seeing at least 50)
+- a significant overall number of groups (between 50 to 100)

 - a growing number of obedient disciples (there is no exact number but likely you will see at least 500 baptized)

-we can say that a genuine Disciple Making Movement (DMM) has begun.
+Then, we can say a Disciple Making Movement, or DMM, has begun.

 An addition to the above three things, some agencies that track movements have added one more factor to the definition.
 They look for the presence of multiple streams of disciple-making groups in the movement.
-In other words, the movement doesn’t have just one fourth-generation church, but many of the groups are reaching the fourth generation and beyond.
+In other words, the movement doesn’t have just one fourth-generation church.
+Instead, many varied parts of the movement are reaching fourth generation and beyond.

-When there is a move of God, disciples are rapidly multiplying, thousands of people are coming into the kingdom in a short amount of time through ordinary disciples passionately obeying Christ and boldly spreading the gospel everywhere they go…that is what we call a new Disciple Making Movement (DMM)!
+When there is a move of God, disciples are rapidly multiplying, and thousands of people are coming into the kingdom in a short amount of time through ordinary disciples passionately obeying Christ and boldly spreading the gospel everywhere they go…that is what we call a new Disciple Making Movement (DMM)!

 The rapid multiplication of disciples among the unreached is incredibly exciting and very much needed if we are to see the Kingdom of God advance!
 Without it, if we allow ourselves to be content with only addition growth of Jesus followers, we can barely keep up with natural population growth rates among most of the unreached.
 There are many other reasons why we need to see more DMMs taking place.